Solving the Riddle Underfoot: Why Are Manhole Covers Almost Always Round

 Too Long; Didn't Read

-Manhole covers are round primarily because a circular lid cannot fall through its own opening, unlike a square one.
-They are also easier to move by rolling and don't need specific alignment to be placed back on the frame.
+Manhole covers are round primarily because a circular lid can't fall through its own circular opening, making it the safest shape.
+They are also easier to move by rolling and don't require alignment to be put back on.

 Solving the Riddle Underfoot: Why Are Manhole Covers Almost Always Round?